 A signed certification that the Project Director has read, understands, and agrees to abide by these provisions is required from all projects that are involved with confidential funds from either Federal or matching funds.
 The signed certification must be submitted at the time of grant application.

 This is to certify that I have read, understand, and agree to abide by all of the conditions for confidential funds as set forth in the effective edition of OJP's Financial Guide.

 Grant No. _________________________

-Each Project Director and RISS member agency authorized to disburse confidential funds must develop and follow internal procedures which incorporate the following elements listed below.
+Each project and RISS member agency authorized to disburse confidential funds must develop and follow internal procedures which incorporate the following elements listed below.
 Deviations from these elements must receive prior approval of the awarding agency.

 - Imprest Fund.
 The funds authorized will be established in an imprest fund which is controlled by a bonded cashier.